odahu/odahu-docs/source/gen_glossary.rst

         to be stored.
 For example: :term:`connections <Connection>`, :term:`Trains <Train>`, etc).

         These objects are Kubernetes Custom Resources and are managed by :term:`operator`.

+    Identity Provider (idP)
+      A component that provides information about an entity (user or service).

+    Policy Enforcement Point (PEP)
+      A component that enforces security policies against each request to API or other protected resources.

+    Policy Decision Point (PDP)
+      A component that decides whether the request (action in the system) should be permitted or not.